muhark/dpir-intro-python/index.md

 # Lecture Slides

 I'm experimenting with [`reveal.js`](https://revealjs.com/#/) for the lecture slides.
 Links to the lectures are provided below.
-If you prefer to view these as a pdf, see the following section [Supplementary Materials](#supplementary-materials)
+If you prefer to view these as a pdf, see the [following section](#materials).

 Please be aware, lectures will be updated continuously, and may contain errors.